jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Techvolution I - ANP.md

 ![Illustration](/img\sketches\playergod-stargazer.jpg)

-The fate of civilization is on your shoulders.
+The fate of civilization is thus fully on your shoulders.
 Your job is to do what's best for yourself, and help society prosper.
 Looking up for guidance you see two options.
 Open-source Jedi who've never stopped strugglinh, innovating, and filling the world we majic.
 And the self-importance, short-sightedness of Darth Blockbuster—the fallen hero of the Industrial Age who uses the trickery of dark majic and a corrupted rulebook to keep himself in power.

 The fate of civilization is then, rather simple.
 Who is your hero Stargazer?
 Will you be a player god or an extra?
 We all await your choice.
 The conclusion of Techvolution A New Philosophy is thus a simple discussion inside your head.
 Which might look something like this...